wilfredinni/python-cheatsheet/blog_files/about.md

 - Custom Profiles for users.
 - Quick search for static pages.
 - Elasticsearch integration.
-- Users Managment (create, edit, delete).
+- Users Management (create, edit, delete).
-- Articles Managment (create, edit, delete).
+- Articles Management (create, edit, delete).
 - Licensed [MIT](https://github.com/wilfredinni/pysheetBlog/blob/master/LICENSE).

 In the frontend is [Bulma](https://github.com/jgthms/bulma), a great and easy to use CSS framework along with some vanilla Javascript.